 A quick guide to using the APIs

-- Using Message to add an API response:
+Using Message to add an API response

-- Select the required API from the list of all the APIs configured under that bot’s API library.
+- Select the required API from all the APIs configured under that bot’s API library.

 For example: In the case of a simple subscription flow, you can get the status of the payment from the API response and redirect customers to a different dialog/flow if the status is unpaid or set up a dialog to display a simple message to the customers if the status equals paid.

-- only REST APIs with JSON response is supported.
+1. Only REST APIs with JSON response is supported.

-- API requests will time out after 10 seconds if a response is not received.
+2. API requests will time out after 10 seconds if a response is not received.